Logo

 Mass-posting from one writer's voice tanks in mods' eyes.
 Pay for fewer, better, native-tone comments instead.

-Buying tools that overlap by 80%
+Buying tools that overlap in features

 Founders stack 4 SaaS tools that all do thread monitoring.
 Pick one that does discovery + drafting + monitoring like MediaFast.